 It’s summer.
 It’s sunny outside.
 People are doing fun things in the sun and you want to too!

-You can produce Vitamin D in the sun.
+You can produce in the sun.
 And yes it feels good to get a little sunlight.
 Just understand that there are tradeoffs to sun exposure.
 Every second you’re in the sun damages your skin and leads to wrinkles and a weathered appearance.
 In fact, nothing ages your skin more than sun exposure.
 So if you’re going to get out there during the day, be careful and do it as considerately as possible.
 You’ll thank your younger-looking-self later!